ikmb/exome-seq/docs/usage.md

 ### `--run_name`
 Give this run a meaningful name (like a LIMS or project ID)

+## Expert options

+### `--cnv_gz`
+If you wish to overwrite the default CNVKit reference file, you can provide it with this option.
+This file must be compressed with gzip (.cnn.gz) and match the assembly and exome kit!

+### `--cnvkit_mode` [ default = "hmm-germline" ]
+The segmentation mode for CNV intervals.
+Default is hmm-germline.
+Other options are documented [here](https://cnvkit.readthedocs.io/en/stable/pipeline.html#segment).

+### `--glnexus_config` [ default = "DeepVariant" ]
+The filter profile for gVCF merging in GLXNexus (DeepVariant).
+The default (DeepVariant) is fairly unconstrained.
+Other options are DeepVariantWGS and DeepVariantWES.

 ### `--fasta`
 Provide path to a genome sequence in FASTA format (default: false, uses a pre-configured genome)